TheZoq2/dcs_on_linux/README.md

 ### Headtracking via Linuxtrack

-In the case the Opentrack fails to work (@bradley-r observed that running Opentrack's Wine plugin prevented DCS from launching - likely due to the sharing of the same prefix) or you wish to try an alternative, Linuxtrack (https://github.com/uglyDwarf/linuxtrack/) offers similar functionality.
+In the case the Opentrack fails to work (as outlined above, it cannot support custom Wine versions such as those offered by Lutris) or you wish to try an alternative, Linuxtrack (https://github.com/uglyDwarf/linuxtrack/) offers similar functionality.

 Begin by installing the universal Linux package (https://github.com/uglyDwarf/linuxtrack/wiki/universal-Linuxtrack-package).
 Once complete, run `ltr-gui` and under the 'Misc' tab, select (re)install TrackIR firmware.)
 Linuxtrack